Weihrauch/ansible-cloudwatch-monitoring/README.md

 Script usage and documentation can be found on AWS doc : [here](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/mon-scripts.html)

 The script is started through a wrapper which set AWS_EC2CW_META_DATA to /var/run/aws-mon.
 This variable is used by AWS script to cache fetched instance-id.
-As /var/run is cleared on startup you won't have an invalid instance-id issue in the case of AMI build.
+As /var/run is cleared on startup you won't have an invalid instance-id if you launch EC2 instances from AMI cooked with this role.

 Requirements
 ------------